 Strength training could help reduce severity and frequency of several chronic diseases like arthritis, obesity, heart illnesses, and diabetes.
 This type exercise helps lubricate and nourish the joints, while also strengthening the muscles around the joints that results to better support.
 Resistance exercise also helps for the improvement of glucose metabolism as metabolic rates are improved due to the energy used by the muscles.

 Strength training improves mood as it elevates the endorphins in the brain (natural opiates produced by the body) that gives you a dose of happiness.
 Resistance exercise is also proven to be anti-depressant and would help you to have better sleep and adequate rest, therefore leading to a better quality of life.

 Helps Menopausal Women

 Resistance training helps women before and after menopause that might be affected with osteoporosis.
 Osteoporosis is a type of bone deterioration that has affected tons of middle-aged women.
-Strength training could help in bone deterioration by increasing together with adequate calcium intake.
+Strength training could help in bone deterioration by increasing bone density together with adequate calcium intake.
 Healthy bones are created through continuous rebuilding process as osteoclasts that break down the bones are replaced with osteoblasts that build new denser bones.
 To stimulate the production of osteoblasts, more than the usual loads or pressure on the bones is needed.
 Strength training is a good way to stimulate osteoblasts that results to building of healthier and stronger bones that are less likely to fracture.